letsencrypt/boulder/docs/config-validation.md

 The
 [docs](https://pkg.go.dev/github.com/go-playground/validator/v10#hdr-HostPort)
 for this tag are scant with detail, but it validates that the value is a valid RFC 1123 hostname and port.
-It is used to validate many of the the `ListenAddress` and `DebugAddr` fields of our components.
+It is used to validate many of the `ListenAddress` and `DebugAddr` fields of our components.

 #### Future Work